luzalvari/luzalvari.github.io/creativewriting.md

 # Personal Work

+Below is a selection of my personal exercises and short stories.
+PDFs available for download.

 # Academic Work

-Below is a selection of my unpublished academic work.
-PDFs available for download.
+Creative writing done in the context of class.
+PDF available for download.

 ## Porfolio of Short Stories
 *Final Asessment for Creative Writing, University of Freiburg im Breisgau*, 2020